divyadharshiniddanbarasu/miniproject/README.md

 # Title of the Project
-Alzheimer's Disease using deep learning
+Alzheimer's Disease Detection using deep learning
 # About
 Deep learning for Alzheimer's disease diagnosis uses neural networks to examine intricate patterns in medical data.
 Experts utilize approaches including convolutional neural networks (CNNs) on genomic